databrickslabs/dbldatagen/python/docs/APIDOCS.md

 - The `withColumn` method call for the `line` column introduces a temporary column for purposes of generating other columns, but through the use of the `omit` option, omits it from the final data set.

+## Using generated data from SQL
+By defining a view over the generated data, you can use the generated data from SQL.

+To simply this process, you can use options to generate temporary or global views over the data.

+At the time of writing, the specification for generation of data needs to be authored in Python.